suhwooahn/suhwooahn.github.io/publications.md

 title: Publications
 permalink: /publications/
 ---
-Ma, S., Bergan, D., Carnahan, D., **Ahn, S.**, Virtue, I., & Mcgraw, J. (in-press).
+Ma, S., Bergan, D., **Ahn, S.**, Carnahan, D., Gimby, N., Virtue, I., & Mcgraw, J. (2022).
 Fact-Checking as a Deterrent?
-A Conceptual Replication of the Influence of Fact-Checking on the Sharing of Misinformation by Political Elites. *Human Communication Research*.
+A Conceptual Replication of the Influence of Fact-Checking on the Sharing of Misinformation by Political Elites. *Human Communication Research*. https://doi.org/10.1093/hcr/hqac031

 Carnahan, D., **Ahn, S.**, & Turner, M. M. (2022).
 The Madness of Misperceptions: Evaluating the Ways Anger Contributes to Misinformed Beliefs. *Journal of Communication*. https://doi.org/10.1093/joc/jqac041